psychemedia/sin-eater-resources/src/_through_1880s.md

 Although Aubrey's edited manuscripts perhaps had a rather limited appeal, and a limited ability to generate controversy, another book was published in 1881 that *did* generate interest in the sin-eater topic.

 The Reverend Edwin Paxton Hood was a non-conformist minister and prolific author.
 Several of his works took the form of biographies of other non-conformists.
 One such character, Christmas Evans, who presumbaly took his name from his birthdate, 25th December, 1766 – was a noted Welsh minister with a gift for preaching.
-He was the subject of his 1881 book *Christmas Evans : the preacher of Wild Wales, his country, his times and his contemporaries*](https://archive.org/details/christmasevanspr00hood/page/22/mode/2up?q=sin-eater).
+He was the subject of his 1881 book [*Christmas Evans : the preacher of Wild Wales, his country, his times and his contemporaries*](https://archive.org/details/christmasevanspr00hood/page/22/mode/2up?q=sin-eater).

 In the chapter on *Characterisitics of Welsh Preaching*, p22-24, Paxton Hood has cause to comment on the tradition of the sin-eater as surviving despite the activities of a wave of great Christian preachers in the first half of the 19th century:

 > In a word, it is impossible, knowing Wales as we know it in our own day, to form any very distinct idea of the country as it was when these great preachers arose ; and, when the tides of a new spiritual life rolled over the Principality, the singular relics of even heathenish superstition were loitering still among the secluded valleys and mountains of the land.
 No doubt, the proclamation of the Gospel, and the elevated faith which its great truths bring in its train, broke the fascination, the charm, and power of many of these ; but they lingered even until within the last forty or fifty years, — indeed, the superstition of the Sin-Eater is said to linger even now in the secluded vale of Cwm-Aman, in Caermarthenshire.

-Paxton Hood's description of the tradition appears to owe, originally at least, to John Murray’s 1860 work, *A handbook for travellers in South Wales and its borders*, with its mention of the fee of 2s 6d and the "fact" that was hounded out after performing the ceremony *"with blows and kicks"*.
+Paxton Hood's description of the tradition appears to owe, originally at least, to John Murray’s 1860 work, [*A handbook for travellers in South Wales and its borders*](https://archive.org/details/ahandbookfortra07firgoog/page/n30/mode/2up?q=sin), with its mention of the fee of 2s 6d and the "fact" that was hounded out after performing the ceremony *"with blows and kicks"*.

 > The meaning of this most singular institution of superstition was, that when a person died, the friends sent for the Sin-Eater of the district, who, on his arrival, placed a plate of salt and bread on the breast of the deceased person ; he then uttered an incantation over the bread, after which, he proceeded to eat it, — thereby eating the sins of the dead person ; this done, he received a fee of two-and-sixpence, — which, we suppose, was much more than many a preacher received for a long and painful service.
 Having received this, he vanished as swiftly as possible, all the friends and relatives of the departed aiding his exit with blows and kicks, and other indications of their faith in the service he had rendered.
 A hundred years since, and through the ages beyond that time, we suppose this curious superstition was everywhere prevalent.